 According to the Federal Trade Commission, as many as 9 million Americans have their identities stolen each year.
 Only 24% of fraudulent charges were first caught by a consumer’s financial institution.
 Also, every three seconds someone’s identity is stolen.
 The same amount of time it took you to read the first part of this sentence.
 You can find out more detailed statistics by the Federal trade commission here.
 In the first few months, you might want to request a copy of your credit report from either one of the credit bureaus.
 In case you see some transactions or suspicious inquiries to your credit you should immediately contact one of the bureaus back.
 Here are their contact numbers:

 - Experian: 1-888-397-3742

 - TransUnion: 1-800-680-7289

-You don’t have to call all of them; as once you notify one of them that you suspect an identity theft, the other two will be notified immediately from the bureau you’ve contacted first.
+You don’t have to call all of them.
+Once you notify one of them that you suspect identity theft, the other two will be notified immediately from the bureau you’ve contacted first.
 Visit the Federal Trade Commission official website here for more information.
 Thank you and stay safe!